One of the most popular and arguably the biggest games, Minecraft, is absent from Steam, making it unavailable to play on the Steam Deck.

-In this article, we will be covering how you can install both the Java and/or Bedrock Editions of Minecraft, controls, performance, and addressing some issues that you might face.
+This article will cover how to install both the Java and/or Bedrock Editions of Minecraft, controls, and performance, and address some issues you might face.

-This is the desktop Linux OS interface where you can use a variety of apps like a traditional PC system.
-You can install these apps by using the onboard store, Discover, which you can find on the taskbar.
+This is the desktop Linux OS interface where you can use various apps like a traditional PC system.
+You can install these apps using the onboard store, Discover, which you can find on the taskbar.
 Once you have all this figured out, let us begin installing the game.